undo1978/ChatGPT-Micro-Cap-Experiment/README.md

 - Everyweek I allow it to use deep research to reevaluate it's account.

-- I track and publish performance data weekly on my blog.
-[SubStack Link](https://nathanbsmith729.substack.com)
+- I track and publish performance data weekly on my blog: [Here](https://nathanbsmith729.substack.com)

   ## Research & Documentation